MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L03_Managed_Identity_for_Projects_and_Pipelines.md

 1. Select **Save and Run** again.

 1. Open the pipeline.
-If you see the message "This pipeline needs permission to access a resource before this run can continue to Deploy to WebApp", selet **View**, **Permit** and **Permit** again.
+If you see the message "This pipeline needs permission to access a resource before this run can continue to Deploy to WebApp", select **View**, **Permit** and **Permit** again.
 This is needed to allow the pipeline to create the Azure App Service resource.

    ![Screenshot of the permit access from the YAML pipeline.](media/pipeline-deploy-permit-resource.png)

 1. The deployment may take a few minutes to complete, wait for the pipeline to execute.
 The CD definition consists of the following tasks:

-   - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service web ppp using bicep template.
+   - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service web app using bicep template.
    - **AzureRmWebAppDeployment**: Publishes the Web site to the Azure App Service web app.

 > [!NOTE]